 To obtain a commercial driver’s license (CDL), a student driver must follow a two-step process similar to that of someone seeking a traditional driver’s license.
 First, the driver must pass a written knowledge test to obtain his or her Commercial Learner’s Permit (CLP).
 The CLP holder must then wait a minimum of 14 days to take the behind-the-wheel CDL skills test.

 The Federal Motor Carrier Safety Administration (FMCSA) sets minimum CDL testing standards for all states.
-While all states must meet or exceed these minimum testing standards in terms of content, states are free to determine the entity that administers or conducts the CDL skills exam within their borders.
+While all states must meet or exceed these minimum testing standards in terms of content, states are currently free to determine the entity that administers or conducts the CDL skills exam within their borders.
 States can either use state employees, such as examiners within its Department of Motor Vehicles (or equivalent agency), and/or delegate the testing function, in part or whole, to a state-certified third party, including commercial driving schools, trucking companies, municipalities, or independent test centers.
-This practice of allowing a non-state entity to conduct skills testing is referred to as “third party testing.”
+This practice of allowing a non-state entities to conduct skills testing is referred to as “third party testing.”
 Forty states have adopted some form of third-party testing to ensure that there are enough personnel, testing sites and resources to test students expeditiously.
-Though states are not required to test students within a certain amount of time, delays in offering a skills test within a timely manner can cause extreme hardships to students, motor carriers, and schools.
+Though states are not required to test students within a certain amount of time, delays in offering a skills test within a timely manner can create substantial hardships to students, motor carriers, and schools.